top of page

 • Use contingency planning for every major move.

-• Study patterns of victory—history, warfare, economics—to sharpen foresight.
+• Study patterns of victory.
+History, warfare, and economics to sharpen foresight.

 6. Command over Legacy (Impact & Continuity)